dapfycom/dapfy/README.md

 - [Dapfy Documentation](https://dapfy.com/docs) - Comprehensive guides and insights into Dapfy’s features and capabilities.
 - [Next.js Documentation](https://nextjs.org/docs) - Enhance your knowledge on Next.js and its diverse functionalities.

 We invite you to explore [Dapfy’s GitHub repository](https://github.com/dapfy/dapfy-dapp).
-Your feedback, issues, and contributions are crucial in shaping the future of decentralized finance.
+Your feedback, issues, and contributions are crucial in shaping the dApp.

 ## Contribute and Grow with Us